-The original Mass Effect allows you to hit a Wrex with the butt of a shotgun.
-This is pistol-whipping a ten-foot warlord which most people would take down with a rocket launcher.
+The original Mass Effect allows you to hit Wrex with the butt of a shotgun.
+This is pistol-whipping a ten-foot warlord who most people would take down with a rocket launcher.
+It works.

 You also default to pistol whipping when an opponent gets too close to you.
 This allows you to knock them away and start shooting them again.
 ME2 switches Shepard's melee attack to him/her punching the enemy in most cases, though if using a sniper rifle s/he still appears to be hitting the enemy with the stock.

 In the Mass Effect 3 multiplayer, batarians take this up a level by actually holding their rifles by the barrels and smacking enemies with their guns like a bat.

 In Flashback Conrad will default to a pistol whip against close enemies, which varies from moderately useful to useless depending on the enemy.